Information from administrative records held by Government departments and agencies

-In the age 50 Survey in 2008 we asked you for your permission to add information from health records held by the NHS and economic records held by the Department for Work and Pensions (DWP) and Her Majesty’s Revenue and Customs (HMRC) to the information you have given us in our surveys over the years.
-If you lived with a partner at the time we also asked them for permission to add information from their records.
+In the age 50 Survey in 2008, we asked you for your permission to add information from health records held by the NHS and economic records held by the Department for Work and Pensions (DWP) and Her Majesty’s Revenue and Customs (HMRC) to the information you have given us in our surveys over the years.
+If you lived with a partner at the time, we also asked them for permission to add information from their records.

-The permissions for adding information from administrative records can be changed or withdrawn at any time, without giving us any reason.
-This can be done by writing to us at: National Child Development Study, UCL Institute of Education, 20 Bedford Way, London, WC1H 0AL, or by emailing the NCDS team at firstname.lastname@example.org.
+The permissions for adding other information can be changed or withdrawn at any time, without giving us any reason.
+This can be done by writing to us at: National Child Development Study, UCL Social Research Institute, 20 Bedford Way, London, WC1H 0AL, or by emailing the NCDS team at firstname.lastname@example.org.

 NHS Digital periodically informs us if study members have died.
 The files we receive from NHS Digital tell us when study members have died (month and year) and the cause of death.
 Receiving this information helps us ensure we do not try to contact people who have died.
 We also use it for important research.
 We do not ask your permission to receive this information but in order to obtain it we have to be granted special approval under Section 251 of the NHS Act 2006 from the NHS Confidentiality Advisory Group and the NHS Digital Independent Group Advising on the Release of Data also need to grant us permission.

 During surveys we have asked you for your permission to add information from your health records to the information you have provided us during surveys.
 We will receive information about your death even if you do not give us permission to add information from your health records.
 We will also continue to receive this information if you withdraw from the study, unless you request that the data you have provided to the study is deleted.